nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. Item name length must be less than 20 chars
 2. To choose category, please use ```list-categories``` to list them out and use the index
 3. Price must be a float, and in range from 0 to 10000
-4. Note that price is in terms of SGD, and has 2 decimal places rounded to the nearest cent (e.g 0.5 -> $0.50)
+4. Note that price must have at most 2 decimal places

 Example of usage: ```add-item /n weight /c 1 /p 0.5 /o bui```